TacoGuy21/Greatsword-V3/README.md

 ##### Only deploy this with CodeSandbox and/or Render.

-Check out https://github.com/Tacogamerman/Cosmic-Official (Proxy by me and Cosmos)

-# NEWS
-Whatever you do, do NOT star the repo it is forked from.
-Cosmos has completely removed all forms of credit to me, and my contribution access.

-The forked repo in this link is the official repo, if you had starred the old one, undo it.

-Do NOT support the original repo!

-Cosmos backstabbed me after all my workon Cosmic, and thats just a shitty thing to do.

-DO NOT HARASS COSMOS

-This is not meant to start a witchhunt.
 # What is greatsword?

 This is the sequel to GreatSword v1 (deleted).
 Greatsword was a proxy I made, but it had very outdated scripts compared to new tech.